keechma/keechma/README.md

     + Automatically clean up stale data on route change
     + Automatically set up event listeners on route change (e.g. listener on the WebSocket)
     + Automatically tear down event listeners on route change
-- **Applications are first class citizens**
+- **Applications are first-class citizens**
     + Applications can be started and stopped
     + Applications can be passed around
-    + Applications can mount sub - applications
+    + Applications can mount sub-applicationsns
 - **UI components are decoupled and reusable**
     + UI components can declare it's dependencies
     + Dependencies are injected when the application is started
-    + Each component has it's own context
+    + Each component has own context
 - **No shared globals**
     + Router is bound to the application context
     + App state is bound to the application context
-    + Multiple apps can run at the same time, each with it's own state
+    + Multiple apps can run at the same time, each with own state

 ## Documentation